nishasdk/flexiMORP/README.md

 ## Usage

 ### 🚧 Coming soon 🚧
-- Examples of how a project can be used.
+- Examples of how the project can be used.
-- Additional screenshot.
+- Additional screenshots.
 - Code examples and demos.

-- Link to more resources.
+- Links to more resources.

 _For more examples, please refer to the [Documentation](https://fleximorp.com/coming-soon)_